 Don't be afraid to reach out for help—it could be inviting a friend to keep you company or calling your doctor if you're experiencing signs of postpartum depression.

 Try asking your partner to help you carve out some alone time for meditation or any other activity that brings you sanity.
-My mother also stands by this: "Find some alone time, even for just an hour," she recommends.
+"Find some alone time, even for just an hour," my mother recommends.
 "Trust me, this will help you keep sane.
 My alone time was going grocery shopping after 9 p.m. after the kids went to bed and when there's hardly anyone at the store.
 I have to admit that this was kind of therapeutic for me."
 (So that was her secret.)

 On the contrary, don't be afraid to allow help from others.
 There've been countless times when a complete stranger has offered to walk my shopping cart back to the store after seeing me juggle a toddler and five grocery bags—and I've learned to save myself the long walk across the parking lot and graciously accept their random act of kindness.
 Just don't forget to return the good karma the next time you're in a position to lend a helping hand to another overwhelmed parent.

 At risk of sounding like a motivational speaker, it's important to remember that there'll be another day—a new day to start fresh and make new memories, which also means the opportunity to get a full night's rest.
 (Or at the very least, a few hours of much-needed shut-eye.)
 Use this concept as a reminder to look on the bright side when your mental stress meter begins to move off the charts, take that deep breath, and refocus on whatever task is at hand.